Beauty Rituals Of A Hindu Wedding

 The significance of the bride being this embodiment of a supreme beauty dates back to childhood.
 Growing up in a Hindu household, we were always taught that daughters bring in the blessings to their families.
 We are treated as goddesses – specifically Lakshimi (the goddess of wealth and purity) – and this role carries on throughout our lives even when we are walking down the aisle.

-During a Mendhi ceremony wedding guests can also have henna painted onto their hands for good luck.
+During a Mendhi ceremony wedding, guests can also have henna painted onto their hands for good luck.
 It is believed that when women apply henna it symbolises beauty and joy.
 But instead of having henna painted up to their elbows, guests typically opt for dots, loops and small geometric patterns on their palms.
-These timeless styles can be modernized with cutouts, where the artist draws out the borders of leaves and flowers instead of shading in each pattern.
+These timeless styles can be modernised with cutouts, where the artist draws out the borders of leaves and flowers instead of shading in each pattern.

 After a heavy night of dancing and partying, the next day can be particularly gruelling for the bride, as she has to carry out a morning prayer to bless her future household.
 Then close family and friends take her to be formally introduced to the groom’s side.
 This is a slightly different pre-wedding ritual to other communities, but I have participated in this ceremony several times because my family is from a place formerly known as Sindh.
 This additional step is called the Saagri, which is essentially a makeover for the bride.